chingc/demo-github-actions-branch-name/README.md

 # Demo

-This demo shows how to get the branch name in GitHub Actions.
+Getting the branch name is a common CI operation.
+Surprisingly, there's no pre-defined way to get it in GitHub Actions.

-It's simple, but there are quirks depending on how the workflow is triggered.
+There are several ways to do it.
+This demo shows the simplest way without using 3rd party actions or invoking various tools.

+It works in most cases, but there are some quirks.

-Edge case: If your commit is tagged this method will return the tag.
+For example, if your commit is tagged this method will return the tag instead of the branch name.
 See SO link below.

 ## Overview